maclean-lab/scFMC-model/README.md

  - `simulation files` : folder for simulation files used in the analysis (mz = monozygotic twins, dz = dizygotic twins, ur = unrelated individuals).

 ### Acknowledgments
-We would like to thank...
-Figures... were created with [BioRender](https://biorender.com/).
+We would like to thank all members of the MacLean lab.

 ### Contributors
 <a href="https://github.com/maclean-lab/FMCs_for_HSCs/graphs/contributors">